How I Back Up Google Photos

 of each piece of media, as each one can appear in multiple albums.
 To deduplicate this and save you a bunch of hard

-.
+drive space we’ll use jdupes.
 This tool will search for files that are identical and (in our case) turn them into

 filesystem hardlinks - which means that the same data on disk can be pointed to by multiple file names.

 First we need to change all files back from immutable.
-This can be done quickly with sudo chattr -R -i "$ORIGINALS"
+This can be done quickly with sudo chattr -R -i "$ORIGINALS".

-, which has a lot of options, but the ones we want are:
+Then we run jdupes, which has a lot of options, but the ones we want are:

 sudo jdupes --link-hard --recurse "$ORIGINALS"